onedata/onedata-documentation/docs/user-guide/public-data.md

 ## Publishing via Web GUI

-First, you need to create a Share of a file or directory and visit its Share management view — see the [Shares][] chapter for the guide.
+First, you need to create a share of a file or directory and visit its share management view — see the [shares][] chapter for the guide.

 <!-- TODO: VFS-12541 Write about publishing using share modal -->

-In the [Share management view][], switch to the **Expose as Public Data** tab, where you can choose the Handle service to provide a persistent identifier for your data collection, and metadata type.
+In the [share management view][], switch to the **Expose as Public Data** tab, where you can choose the Handle service to provide a persistent identifier for your data collection, and metadata type.